oclint/oclint-docs/rules/convention.rst

 **Name: avoid branching statement as last in loop**

-Having branching statement as the last statement inside a loop is very confusing, and could largely be forgetting of something and turning into a bug.
+Having branching statement as the last statement inside a loop is likely a bug.

 This rule is defined by the following class: `oclint-rules/rules/convention/AvoidBranchingStatementAsLastInLoopRule.cpp <https://github.com/oclint/oclint/blob/master/oclint-rules/rules/convention/AvoidBranchingStatementAsLastInLoopRule.cpp>`_